OCA/sale-workflow/sale_stock_picking_note/readme/DESCRIPTION.rst

-This module extend sale order to include a note that will be set as the picking note.
+This module extends sales order to include both a external (customer) and internal picking note that will be transferred to the picking.